 The group became extremely popular and got invited to various scientific conferences and events.

 In 1992 Tim Berners-Lee decided to post the picture of Les Horribles Cernettes online.
 And this is how it appeared on the World Wide Web.
-It was considered as the first photo on the web ever, though in the official statement of Les Horribles Cernettes they said that “Nobody knows which was the first photo on the web.
-But our photo was one of those that changed the web, from a platform for physics documentation to a media for our lives.
+It was considered the first photo on the web, though, in the official statement of Les Horribles Cernettes, they said, "Nobody knows which was the first photo on the web.
+But our photo was one of those that changed the web from a platform for physics documentation to a media for our lives.
 It was the portal that opened the Web to music and arts, and to anything fun!”.
 So, the photo might not be the first one, but the cover art is.

 The funny fact is that you can still listen to Les Horribles Cernettes on Soundcloud.